Pentesting Quick Reference OSCP and Beyond

 MySQL

 MySQL is an open-source SQL relational database management system developed and supported by Oracle.
 A database is simply a structured collection of data organized for easy use and retrieval.
 The database system can quickly process large amounts of data with high performance.
 Within the database, data storage is done in a manner to take up as little space as possible.
-The database is controlled using the SQL database language.
+The database is controlled using the .
 MySQL works according to the client-server principle and consists of a MySQL server and one or more MySQL clients.
 The MySQL server is the actual database management system.
 It takes care of data storage and distribution.
 The data is stored in tables with different columns, rows, and data types.
 These databases are often stored in a single file with the file extension .sql, for example, like wordpress.sql.

 MySQL Clients